mbretschn/express-sharp-server/README.md

 ### Todos

-The [node-sharp](https://github.com/lovell/sharp) library offers far more useful features, than this middleware currently implements.
+The [node-sharp](https://github.com/lovell/sharp) library has far more features, this middleware currently offers.
 In the future, more of its functionality will be implemented in express-sharp-server.

-The Caching functionality, even if it supports worker, ist very simple and can be improved in future.
+The Caching functionality, even if it supports worker, ist very simple and need to be improved in future.

 Finally, there is no method to remove a image resource, or list all available resources.
 This is the next functionality to implement.